tihomir-kit/InfluxData.Net/README.md

 InfluxData.Net
 ============
-####Update for 0.9.6 API changes
+####Update for InfluxDB 0.9.6 API changes

->[InfluxData platform](https://influxdata.com/) An open-source end-to-end platform for managing time-series data at scale.
+InfluxData.Net is a portable .NET library to access the REST API of an [InfluxDB](https://influxdata.com/time-series-platform/influxdb/) database.

-A Portable .NET library to access the REST API of a [InfluxData](https://influxdata.com/) TICK stack.
+InfluxDB is the data storage layer in InfluxData's [TICK stack](https://influxdata.com/get-started/#whats-the-tick-stack), and [InfluxData](https://influxdata.com/) is an open-source end-to-end platform for managing time-series data at scale.

 **Original Lib**
-This is a fork of [InfluxDb.Net](https://github.com/pootzko/InfluxDB.Net/) (which is a fork of [InfluxDb.Net](https://github.com/ziyasal/InfluxDb.Net/)) NuGet library which only for InfluxDB.
+This is a fork of [InfluxDb.Net](https://github.com/pootzko/InfluxDB.Net/), which is in turn a fork of [InfluxDb.Net](https://github.com/ziyasal/InfluxDb.Net/)).
+Those NuGet libraries are only suitable for InfluxDB 0.8.x rather than InfluxDB 0.9.x.

 **Installation**
-You can download the [InfluxData.Net Nuget](https://www.nuget.org/packages/InfluxData.Net/) to install the latest version of InfluxData.Net Lib.
+You can download the [InfluxData.Net Nuget](https://www.nuget.org/packages/InfluxData.Net/) package to install the latest version of InfluxData.Net Lib.

 ####List of supported methods (More documentation available soon)
 - [Ping](#ping)